kubermatic/docs/content/kubecarrier/master/architecture/_index.md

 The KubeCarrier Manager is the central component of KubeCarrier, that contains all core control loops.

+### KubeCarrier API Server

+The KubeCarrier API Server provides a public API with seperate authentication (OIDC, Service Accounts, Static Users) from the kube-apiserver.
+This component is designed as just a slim interface layer with the business logic, validation and authorization all beeing handled as kube-apiserver extensions.

 ### Ferry

 KubeCarrier's `Ferry` component is responsible for managing the connection to a service cluster, which includes health checking, reporting the Kubernetes version and automated setting up of Namespaces in the connected cluster.